kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 With our previous code, things look fine but soon it will become difficult to keep adding components with the react.createElement().
 I only opted for it because it would help us understand React better in my opinion.

 If we decide to add more components this way, things can get really clumpsy.
 This is where JSX shines.
+Aside the components addition trouble, a favourable percentage of frontend developers really love to write codes that is html syntax friendly.
+I mean I would always prefer to write to the DOM with html than not.

 JSX helps to abstract the complicated syntax with writing React.createElement and makes our code look similar to HTML (What frontend developers love) .